MAIN TARGET OF THE RECOVERY AND RELAUNCH PLAN

 RELEVANT OPPORTUNITIES EXPECTED FROM THE EFFECTS OF INNOVATIVE ACTIVITIES

-Finally, it should be noted that the decision on the implementation of one or other of the proposed financial measures depends on the willingness of the financial institutions and that activities are underway to ensure that these institutions express their opinion on the matter in time to allow the bondholders to be fully informed during the aforementioned call for a shareholders’ meeting and to allow the group companies involved to take any initiative in this regard.
+Finally, it should be noted that the decision on the implementation of one or other of the proposed financial measures depends on the willingness of the financial institutions and that activities are underway to ensure that these institutions express their opinion on the matter in time to allow the bondholders to be fully informed during the aforementioned call for a bondholders’ meeting and to allow the group companies involved to take any initiative in this regard.

 FROM FOUR TO TWO STRATEGIC BUSINESS UNITS